Wednesday, 29 July 2020

 Buruuba - Buruuba is Baruuba's film equivalent.
 He inspired Barú, a Mexican film character and Kyuuta Ishikawa’s own Shōnen Buruuba.

 Zamba - The name of both Mr Kyuuta Ishikawa's and Wasuke Abe’s much lesser known creations.
-The former’s inspiration is the first Zamba Kun.
+The former’s is actually Brooba as a teenager, even though his other inspiration is also the first Zamba Kun.

 An - Mitsuteru Yokoyama's only Tarzan inspired creation.